xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ---

-## 11. MVP interpretation
+## 11. MVP interpretation 🧪

 The correct interpretation of MVP status is:

-> The first formal MVP is complete.
+> the first formal MVP is complete

 This means: